rsdoiel/rsdoiel.github.io/blog/2016/08/15/Setting-up-Go-under-Bash-for-Windows-10.md

 2016-08-15, [R. S. Doiel](http://rsdoiel.github.io)

-    UPDATE (2016-10-27): Today trying to compile Go 1.7.3 under Windows 10 Pro I've am getting compile errors when the assembler is being built.
-I can still compile go1.4.3 successful but go see errors in some of the tests. - RSD
+    UPDATE (2016-10-27, RSD): Today trying to compile Go 1.7.3 under Windows 10 Pro I've am getting compile errors when the assembler is being built.
+I can still compile go1.4.3 successful but see errors in some of the tests results.

 ## Initital Setup and configuration